Mass Number: | 32 |

 The metabolic pathways of organisms extensively use phosphorus in the generation of different biomolecules within the cell.
 Phosphorus-32 finds use for analysing metabolic pathways in pulse chase experiments, where a culture of cells is treated for a short time with a phosphorus-32-containing substrate.
 The sequence of chemical changes, which happen to the substrate, can then be traced by detecting which molecules contain the phosphorus-32 at multiple time points following the initial treatment.

-DNA contains a large quantity of phosphorus in the phosphodiester linkages between bases in the oligonucleotide chain.
-DNA can therefore be tracked by replacing the phosphorus with phosphorus-32.
-This technique is extensively used in Southern blot analysis of DNA samples.
-In this case, a phosphorus-32-containing DNA probe hybridises to its complementary sequence, where it appears in a gel.
+DNA and RNA contain a large quantity of phosphorus in the phosphodiester linkages between bases in the oligonucleotide chain.
+DNA and RNA can therefore be tracked by replacing the phosphorus with phosphorus-32.
+This technique is extensively used in Southern blot and Northern blot analysis of DNA and RNA samples respectively.
+In both cases, a phosphorus-32-containing DNA probe hybridises to its complementary sequence, where it appears in a gel.
 Its location can then be detected by photographic film.

 Phosphorus-32 is used in plant sciences for tracking a plant's uptake of fertiliser from the roots to the leaves.
 The phosphorus-32-labelled fertiliser is given to the plant hydroponically, or via water in the soil, and the usage of the phosphorus can be mapped from the emitted beta radiation.
 The information gathered by mapping the fertiliser uptake shows how the plant takes up and uses the phosphorus from fertiliser.[4]